Mathematics-Computation/hospital-db/README.md

 ### 8. `update2.py`
-This Python script connects to the Neon database and applies `update2.sql`, ensuring that the new `roles` and `users` tables are created.
+This Python script connects to the Postgres database and applies `update2.sql`, ensuring that the new `roles` and `users` tables are created.

 #### Script Workflow:
 - Connects to the PostgreSQL database using credentials from `.env`